Beneath (2007 film): Plot

 On the way home from visiting her parents' grave, Christy crashes her car into a rock.
 The impact throws Christy to safety, but her older sister, Vanessa, is trapped inside when the car explodes.
 Vanessa initially survives, though disfigured and completely burnt.
 Christy is sent to Pine Bluff Psychiatric Care Center for treatment while her sister is treated by her husband Dr. John Locke, at home with the assistance of the nurse Claire Wells (Eliza Norbury), and his rather stern mother, Mrs Locke.
 When Vanessa has a heart attack and dies, Christy has a breakdown at the funeral service screaming that her sister is alive in the coffin.
 Christy moves to California for pre-med, but remains haunted by nightmares and weird visions.
 Six years later, Christy returns to Edgemont for a funeral.
 Vanessa's husband and mother-in-law regard her coldly, but Amy, Christy's niece who is afraid of "dark things" behind the walls of the house, asks her to stay.

 Christy experiences blackouts and strange visions, the most prominent of which features a scarred, burnt woman clawing at a lid.
 She decides to investigate the death of her sister that she believes had been buried alive.
 The locals believe she has borderline personality disorder.
-She befriends a cop, Jeff, and discovers that her sister was treated in the house's basement, which had tunnels connecting it to the rest of the house.
-She visits the father of Claire Wells, the nurse who treated her sister, who tells her the Lockes are evil and ruined Claire's life, and that Claire broke relations with her family and left the state after Vanessa died.
+Christy befriends a cop, Jeff, and discovers that her sister was treated in the house's basement, which had tunnels connecting it to the rest of the house.
+She also visits the father of Claire Wells, the nurse who treated her sister, who tells her the Lockes are evil and ruined Claire's life, and that Claire broke relations with her family and left the state after Vanessa died.
 Meanwhile, Christy's premonition that Mrs. Locke will die comes true.

 Amy tells Christy about a monster which comes into her room through the wardrobe while she is sleeping and touches her cheek.
 While in Amy's bedroom, Christy hears noises from the wardrobe.
 She travels through a tunnel connecting the wardrobe and the basement and has another blackout and when she wakes, she discovers John next to her with scratches on his cheek.
 He threatens to press charges if she does not leave the house immediately.
 In the Lockes' boathouse, Christy finds a love letter from John to Claire revealing an affair between them and suggesting that Vanessa's death would be best for everyone.
 Christy is convinced that John and Claire gave Vanessa medication to induce her heart attack.